apache/druid/docs/api-reference/service-status-api.md

 #### URL

-<post>`POST`</post> `/druid/worker/v1/enable`
+`POST` `/druid/worker/v1/enable`

-Enable a MiddleManager, allowing it to accept new tasks again if it was previously disabled.
-Returns JSON  object keyed by the combined `druid.host` and `druid.port`.
+Enables a MiddleManager, allowing it to accept new tasks again if it was previously disabled.
+Returns a JSON  object keyed by the combined `druid.host` and `druid.port`.

+To use this endpoint, `{domain}` should be the address of the MiddleManager service.
+For example, on the quickstart configuration, `{domain}` should be replaced with `http://localhost:8091`.

 #### Responses
 <!--DOCUSAURUS_CODE_TABS-->